tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/产品简介/基本概念_intl_en.md

 ### License

-There are three kinds of licenses for MLVB: trial license, LiteAV_Smart license, and Enterprise license.
-For instructions on how to obtain them, please see [Try and Purchase a License](https://intl.cloud.tencent.com/document/product/1071/38546).
+The MLVB SDK has trial licenses and international licenses.
+For how to obtain them, see [Try and Purchase License](https://intl.cloud.tencent.com/document/product/1071/38546).
 You can unlock different features of the MLVB SDK using different licenses.
-For details, please see [SDK and license](https://intl.cloud.tencent.com/document/product/1071/38149).
+For details, see [Feature Description](https://intl.cloud.tencent.com/document/product/1071/38149).

 ### Recording and replay